 Healthy Thanksgiving: Gluten-free, Dairy-free Style

 Thanksgiving is approaching, and I have had many people ask, “How do I maintain my (gluten-free-), (anti-inflammatory-), (dairy-free-, etc) diet over the holidays?”
-You do not have to sabotage your diet and your gains in health during Thanksgiving…or Gluten-fest rather.
-Here are some basics for eating well during the holidays (and thus avoiding the 3 day “food hangover.”)
+You do not have to sabotage your diet and your gains in health during Thanksgiving.
+Here are some basics for eating well during the holidays (and thus avoiding the 3-day “food hangover”).

-- Gravy is typically made with wheat flour and may contain soy sauce, which also contains wheat.
-I recommend thickening your gravy with arrowroot powder.
+- Gravy is typically made with wheat flour or corn starch.
+Try thickening your gravy using arrowroot powder.

 - Stuffing is not only filled with gluten, but it is also high in empty carbs, thus spiking your blood sugar and promoting fat storage.
-Opt for wild rice stuffing or quinoa stuffing (see below).
+Opt for wild rice stuffing or quinoa stuffing.

 - For green bean casserole toppings other than fried onions, consider nuts!
 Slivered almonds, walnuts or pecans would all add delicious crunch and added protein and anti-inflammatory essential fats.

 - For a delicious and new twist to an old favorite, try using gluten-free ginger snaps as a crust for pumpkin pie.
-I use Trader Joe’s Ginger Snaps.
-Simply combine one bag of ginger snaps plus 1/3 cup melted butter in a food processor.
+I use Mi-Del GF Ginger Snaps.
+Simply combine one bag of ginger snaps plus 1/3 cup melted organic butter in a food processor.
 Press into a pie pan and voila, you have one pie crust.

 - If a recipe calls for a cup of cream, substitute 1 can coconut milk.

-- Refined sugar alternatives include maple syrup, honey, coconut sugar, dates and stevia.
-Whenever a recipe calls for sugar, I typically use maple syrup or honey.
-If a recipe calls for brown sugar, coconut sugar is a tasty but lower glycemic alternative.
+- Refined sugar alternatives include maple syrup, honey, coconut sugar, dates, monk fruit, and stevia.
+If a recipe calls for granulated sugar, coconut sugar is a tasty yet lower-glycemic alternative.

 Here are some of the recipes on my menu this year.